Kimberly Deanne Acquaviva, PhD, MSW, CSE

 Biography

-Early in her career, Kim – a social worker and scholar – cared for patients and families facing life-limiting illness in hospitals and hospice settings, work that ultimately shaped her research interest in LGBTQ aging and end-of-life issues.
-Kim is also well-versed in other healthcare domains, too, including high-tech approaches to boosting clinicians’ emergency preparedness.
-During her time at George Washington University, she played key roles on interdisciplinary teams that have secured millions of dollars of external funding.
-One of these projects, the National Nurse Emergency Preparedness Initiative, received $2 million in funding from the Department of Homeland Security and resulted in an online course that more than 50,000 nurses have completed to date.
+Early in her career, Kim—a social worker and scholar—cared for patients and families facing life-limiting illness in hospitals and hospice settings, work that ultimately shaped her research interests in LGBTQIA-inclusive hospice, palliative care, and end-of-life issues.
+Kim is also well-versed in other healthcare domains, too, including high-tech approaches to boosting clinicians’ emergency preparedness and helping educators understand and properly use AI in higher education.
+At GW, she was part of the National Nurse Emergency Preparedness Initiative, which earned $2 million from the Department of Homeland Security and developed an online course that more than 50,000 nurses completed.

-She has a PhD in Human Sexuality Education fom the University of Pennsylvania Graduate School of Education, a MSW in Social Work from the University of Pennsylvania School of Social Policy and Practice, and a BA in Sociology from the University of Pennsylvania College of Arts and Sciences.
-She is a Certified Sexuality Educator (CSE), Licensed Master Social Worker (LMSW) and Licensed Master Social Worker (LMSW).
+Kim earned a PhD in human sexuality education from the University of Pennsylvania Graduate School of Education, an MSW from the University of Pennsylvania School of Social Policy and Practice, and a BA in sociology from the University of Pennsylvania College of Arts and Sciences.
+She is an AASECT-Certified Sexuality Educator and Licensed Master Social Worker in addition to being a Fellow in the National Academies of Practice.

 Honors and Awards